 And last, but hardly least: America’s largest national park can be found on the southeast coast of Alaska.
 The Last Frontier State may seem like a daunting faraway destination to most of us, and that’s exactly what makes it a gold mine for under-appreciated national preserves.
 The state has eight major parks (California has nine), and they are spectacular.

 Some of Wrangell–St. Elias's beautiful snowcapped mountains are actually volcanoes, including the active Mount Wrangell.
 For being so little-known, the park boasts some big stats: it contains the second-tallest mountain in the U.S. and Canada (Mount St. Elias, which straddles the border) and the world’s longest valley glacier (Nabesca Glacier, great for day hikes).
 But forget the numbers.
 This park is an off-the-beaten-path choice for adventurous hikers, mountain bikers, and sea kayakers.
 Are you up to the challenge?

-You may also like our feature Tour Alaska On Your Own: Driving Its National Parks
+• Tour Alaska On Your Own: Driving Its National Parks